UniversityOfHelsinkiCS/grappa-front/INSTALLATION.md

 Go to the root of the repository and type "npm install".
 This should install all the dependecies.

-To build the app you need to globally install webpack so type "npm install -g webpack".

-Now you can build the project into "dist"-folder by typing "webpack".
-To start the server type "node index.js" and it should be running on port 8080 (localhost:8080).
+Then write "npm start".
+This should start the server type "node index.js" and it should be running on port 8080 (localhost:8080).